Albuquerque Immigration Lawyer

 This process applies to individuals who obtained their green card through marriage to a U.S. citizen or lawful permanent resident, but their marriage was less than two years old at the time of approval.
 To maintain permanent resident status, they must file a Petition to Remove Conditions on Residence (Form I-751) within the 90-day period before the expiration of their conditional green card.
 The purpose is to demonstrate the legitimacy of the marriage and request the removal of conditions to obtain a 10-year green card.

-For a complimentary phone consultation, please call (801) 609-3659 or contact us online.
-We are fluent in both English and Spanish, ensuring effective communication.
+For a complimentary phone consultation with our immigration lawyer in Albuquerque, call (801) 609-3659 or contact us online.
+We are fluent in both English and Spanish.

 -